China is a huge country, so the weather is extremely variable.

 2. Northern China is boiling hot

-Unfortunately, it’s not always that comfortable in northern China in the summer either, because the weather becomes extremely hot and humid.
+Unfortunately, it’s not always that comfortable in northern China in the summer either, because the weather becomes extremely hot.

 Summer starts in May and officially ends in August, but this region often gets warm days throughout September as well.